nipreps/sdcflows/docs/methods.rst

 Estimation tooling
 ~~~~~~~~~~~~~~~~~~
-The workflows provided by :py:mod:`sdcflows.fit` make use of several utilities.
+The workflows provided by :py:mod:`sdcflows.workflows.fit` make use of several utilities.
 The cornerstone of these tools is the fieldmap representation with B-Splines
 (:py:mod:`sdcflows.interfaces.bspline`).
 B-Splines are well-suited to plausibly smooth the fieldmap and provide a compact